Community Thriving

 Establishing a global community of WTF supporters and learners.

-The project documents the journey beginning with their own community, extending to seven international locations, and then returning to Australia to integrate learnings.
+The project documents our journey of inquiry beginning with our own community, travelling to five international locations, and returning to Australia to integrate learnings.

-As co-producer and research lead, Susanna's role in telling this story is part of her PhD research at the University of Technology Sydney.
+Telling this story is part of a PhD research project at the University of Technology Sydney funded by an Australian Government Research Training Program Scholarship.

 We will reduce travel emissions by flying direct economy flights on efficient airlines, packing light, offsetting our carbon footprint, combining trips, and considering rail alternatives when possible.